brettz9/intl-dom/README.md

 # intl-dom

-This library allows applications to discover locale files (even untrusted ones) and utilize the strings while inserting DOM elements amidst them, returning a document fragment.
+This library allows applications to discover locale files (even untrusted ones) and safely utilize the strings while inserting DOM elements amidst them, returning a document fragment.

-This allows locales to specify the sequence of elements through placeholders without actually containing the technically-oriented and potentially unsafe HTML.
-Projects need not be shoe-horned into always appending any HTML after localized strings of text, but allowing them to be interspersed within the text (e.g., for localized links or buttons).
+This allows locales to specify the sequence of elements through placeholders without locales needing to contain the technically-oriented and potentially unsafe HTML.
+Projects need not shoe-horn their localizations into always appending HTML after localized strings of text; projects can instead allow HTML to be interspersed within the text (e.g., for localized links or buttons).

+A number of other facilities for pluralization; number, date-time and relative time formatting; and list sorting.

 ## Installation